 “Edwardian England was an age of knights and fantasy castles, of honours and arms, of pageantry and jousts.
 It was a culture and a country rooted in war.
 And leading the country into battle was a hero king, Edward III” (David Starkey, 226).

 Edward III was crowned King of England while only 14 years old in 1327.
 Shortly before assuming the throne, Edward married Philippa of Hainault, daughter of French and Flemish nobility.
 His mother, Queen Isabella, and her lover Roger Mortimer had invaded England and easily deposed the flailing King Edward II.
 The old King was then murdered while Isabella and Roger essentially governed the nation in a haphazard manner.
-They both grew particularly unpopular with the Treaty of Northampton in 1330 (known as “The Shameful Peace”).
+They both grew particularly unpopular with the Treaty of Edniburgh-Northampton in 1328-1330 (known as “The Shameful Peace”) which essentially ceded England’s claim to Scotland.
 Tensions reached an apex and when Edward turned 18 and he forced a coup d’etat against his mother and her lover.
 One morning in October 1330, Roger and Isabella were roused from their beds and forcibly removed from power.
 Roger Mortimer was tried in London for a litany of crimes, including the murder of Edward II.
 He was then promptly hanged.
 Meanwhile Isabella was placed under house arrest for the remainder of her life.
 Edward III now took the throne -an aristocratic king who yearned to work as first among equals with the English nobility.

 Meanwhile the Black Death plague hit England in 1348 killing nearly 1/3 or even 1/2 the population.
 Outbreaks continued in the 1360s and 1370s.
 It was a frightening and harrowing time -farmers died en masse with no one to work the ploughs, buildings stood dilapidated, mass graves were dug throughout the countryside.
 Around the same time Edward III founded the Order of the Garter, when he picked up a fallen garter that fell from a dancing lady.
 As the story goes Edward picked up the garter and tied it to his own leg, while smiling and uttering: ‘honit soi qui mal y pense’ (“evil be to him who evil thinks”).
 Since that time, the Order of the Garter has become the pre-eminent order of knighthood in England, bearing the adopted patron saint of England, Saint George -a 4th century Roman soldier who was condemned to death for his faith.
 Saint George’s Feast Day is typically celebrated each year on April 23rd.
 The Order of the Garter revived the idea of English romance and Arthurian legend.
 Edward III’s England transformed the idea of a man’s Coat of Arms from merely an identification tool on a fallen soldier in the field of battle, into a symbolic and courtly gesture signifying honor, family, country, and so on.
 The Order of the Garter is shown with a blue and gold ribbon encircling a man’s coat of arms.